LabKey/wnprc-modules/docker/README.md

     -t wnprcehr/labkeyDev:XX.X labkey
 ```

-The LabKey image depends on the Tomcat image, which can be dowload from Docker Hub or build locally.
+The LabKey image depends on the Tomcat image, which can be dowloaded from Docker Hub or built locally.
 This image takes a long time to build from scratch, it is best to download it from Docker Hub.
 Here are the commands to download or build this image.
 ```
 ./gradlew downloadTomcat -PbranchName=<XX.YY_fb_name>
 ./gradlew downloadTomcatPlug -PbranchName=<XX.YY_fb_name>